 Whenever a Processor wants to write a word, it checks to see if the address it wants to write the data to, is present in the cache or not.
-If address is present in the cache i.e., Write Hit.
+If the address is present in the cache i.e., Write Hit.

-We can update the value in the cache and avoid a expensive main memory access.
+We can update the value in the cache and avoid expensive main memory access.
 But this results in Inconsistent Data Problem.
-As both cache and main memory have different data, it will cause problem in two or more devices sharing the main memory (as in a multiprocessor system).
+As both cache and main memory have different data, it will cause problems in two or more devices sharing the main memory (as in a multiprocessor system).

-In write through, data is simultaneously updated to cache and memory.
+In write-through, data is simultaneously updated to cache and memory.
 This process is simpler and more reliable.
-This is used when there are no frequent writes to the cache(Number of write operation is less).
+This is used when there are no frequent writes to the cache(The number of write operations is less).

-It helps in data recovery (In case of power outage or system failure).
+It helps in data recovery (In case of a power outage or system failure).
 A data write will experience latency (delay) as we have to write to two locations (both Memory and Cache).
 It Solves the inconsistency problem.
-But it questions the advantage of having a cache in write operation (As the whole point of using a cache was to avoid multiple accessing to the main memory).
+But it questions the advantage of having a cache in write operation (As the whole point of using a cache was to avoid multiple access to the main memory).

 Write Back is also known as Write Deferred.

 Dirty Bit: Each Block in the cache needs a bit to indicate if the data present in the cache was modified(Dirty) or not modified(Clean).
 If it is clean there is no need to write it into the memory.
-It designed to reduce write operation to a memory.
-If Cache fails or if System fails or power outage the modified data will be lost.
-Because its nearly impossible to restore data from cache if lost.
+It is designed to reduce write operation to a memory.
+If Cache fails or if the System fails or power outages the modified data will be lost.
+Because it’s nearly impossible to restore data from cache if lost.

 If write occurs to a location that is not present in the Cache(Write Miss), we use two options, Write Allocation and Write Around.

 In Write Allocation data is loaded from the memory into cache and then updated.
 Write allocation works with both Write back and Write through.
 But it is generally used with Write Back because it is unnecessary to bring data from the memory to cache and then updating the data in both cache and main memory.
 Thus Write Through is often used with No write Allocate.

-Here data is Directly written/updated to main memory without disturbing cache.
+Here data is Directly written/updated to the main memory without disturbing the cache.
 It is better to use this when the data is not immediately used again.